 Somehow, I found my way to my flat.
 I’ve no recollection of how I got there.
 My flatmates were out and I ran a scalding hot bath and climbed in with all my clothes on.
 I hated myself.
 I hated myself for not fighting him harder.
 I could have scratched and bit him but I hadn’t.
 Why not?
 How could I ever prove that I had not consented to what happened.
 It was only ever going to be his word against mine.
-I was eighteen, a nobody, and he was a successful businessman, respected and admired by everyone.
+I was barely an adult, a nobody, and he was a successful businessman, respected and admired by everyone.
 He was right, No one would ever believe me.
 I was still in the bath when one of my flatmates found me there an hour later, the water long cold, and put me to bed.

 Just like Angelina Jolie and Gwyneth Paltrow, I never reported what happened.
 Why?
 It’s difficult to say.
 I guess I was ashamed that I hadn’t seen it coming; ashamed that I hadn’t read the situation better or been able to extricate myself.
 I was ashamed that I had agreed to go out for supper, had been stupid enough to get in the car.
 Maybe I had said the wrong things earlier in the evening and somehow led him on; maybe I had worn the wrong clothes or crossed my legs in the wrong way.
-Most of all, I was ashamed that I had not managed somehow to fight him off: I had done self-defence at school but I had still frozen in fear when it mattered.
+Most of all, I was ashamed that I had not fought him off: I had done self-defence at school but I had still frozen in fear when it mattered.
 But then nobody had ever told me that I would know my attacker and that I would remember sucking my thumb and bouncing on his knee.
 I was ashamed and I was convinced that he was right and that I would never be believed.
 Who would believe me without bruises and ripped clothes?
 It was his word against mine, and why would anyone believe me?
 I stayed quiet.
 And that too made me ashamed.
 I knew that if he could do such a thing to me then what would stop him doing it to someone else and yet I was not brave enough to speak up.

 My teenage-self decided that this was just the way things were and maybe this was just the price woman had to pay for being women and being pretty and sexy.
 For weeks, I lay in bed at night wondering what I should have done, how I should have played it.
 It led to panic attacks and years of learning to control my anxiety.
 Would I do the same if it happened now?
 Obviously not, because I am no longer a naïve, impressionable, powerless teenager: I am now a mother of four, a lioness, who has had to fight much worse battles.
 Now, nearly 30 years older and wiser, I can accept that none of it was my fault and that he was an accomplished sexual predator who used his power to abuse me.
 It still plays on my mind though, and always will, that I didn’t stand up and denounce him and that because of my fear and shame someone else might have found themselves in his firing line.
 Does it mean that I am a coward, though?
 Or that I did the wrong thing?
 Possibly, but until you too have found yourself in that position, don’t pass judgement on others.
 I am sure that I’m not the only one in my circle of friends who is sitting on an all too similar story.
-We each of us have our Weinsteins and not many of us have dared to put our heads above the parapet – until now.
+We each of us have our Weinsteins and many of us have not dared to put our heads above the parapet – until now.